 Your food stamps eligibility in Alabama is mainly determined by your income level.
+Food stamps in Alabama are meant to help qualifying individuals afford nutritious qualifying foods for their families.
 However, there are a variety of factors that impact your chances of receiving these benefits, including your state residency status, the number of people in your family and more.
 Fortunately, your eligibility for other government assistance programs will not affect whether you qualify for the Supplemental Nutrition Assistance Program (SNAP).
 This means that you will not be denied SNAP benefits simply because you were denied benefits through another program.

 Citizenship and Residency Requirements for SNAP in Alabama